leoson-wu/DM2025-Lab1-Announcement/README.md

 ![gitpic6](img/gitpic6.png)

 When you're done (or at any moment), find your repository link.
 Open the **\[DM2025\] Homework 1** assignment page on our [NTU COOL platform](https://cool.ntu.edu.tw/login/portal) for each phase.
-Make a submission and paste the link to your git repository (or the link to your kaggle kernel).
+Make a submission and paste the link to your git repository (or the link to your Kaggle kernel).

-You can find your repository link by logging into [Github](https://github.com/), clicking on your profile icon on the upper right corner, selecting "Your repositories", and clicking on the name of your repository .
+You can find your repository link by logging into [Github](https://github.com/), clicking on your profile icon on the upper right corner, selecting "Your repositories", and clicking on the name of your repository.
 Then copy the link in your browser.

 Again, __we will not consider pushes made after the deadline__.